MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 ### Logging information from the document tracking site

-When you have at least version **2.12.?.?** of the AADRM module, you can use the following cmdlets to download logging information from the document tracking site:
+When you have a minimum version of **2.13.0.0** for the AADRM module, you can use the following cmdlets to download logging information from the document tracking site:

 - [Get-AadrmTrackingLog](/powershell/module/aadrm/Get-AadrmTrackingLog)